gcapes/swc-pr-tutorial/_episodes/03-rebase.md

 The scenario we're currently in is that we have forked the repo, and cloned it to our machines, submitting a PR from a feature branch.
-The network diagram below shows our branches (origin), and the original repo branches (upstream).
+The network diagram below shows our branches (origin), and the Carpentries repo branches (upstream).

 ![Pull request behind upstream repo]({{ page.root }}/fig/pr-behind-upstream.svg)

 Our gh-pages branch is behind the official repo's gh-pages branch.
 The easiest merge to make is a fast forward merge, which happens when the feature branch is ahead of gh-pages.
 There is no merge commit required, and no possibility of a merge conflict.
-This is what we are aiming for.
+This is what we are aiming for:

 ![Pull request ahead of upstream repo]({{ page.root }}/fig/pr-ahead-of-upstream.svg)